BOOKING CONDITIONS (Valid for bookings from 17th January 2017)

 (iii) Whether you are taking medication and might require medical attention during your holiday;

-(iv) Whether there might be any pre-existing medical conditions that should be disclosed to your insurer (or to the insurer recommended by ourselves) and which could result in your insurance being invalidated.
-We have arranged a special travel insurance policy for those with existing medical conditions and would recommend that this or a similar policy be purchased prior to travel.
+(iv) Whether there might be any preexisting medical conditions either physical or mental health that should be disclosed to your insurer (or to the insurer recommended by ourselves) and which could result in your insurance being invalidated.
+We can recommend a special travel insurance policy for those with existing medical conditions and would recommend that this or a similar policy be purchased prior to travel.

 It is your responsibility to check your health and fitness to travel with your own Doctor before travel and we would recommend that you seek this confirmation and send us this information.
 We will endeavour to assist with any special requirements that might be needed and can also advise against certain tours and excursions that might be challenging for a customer with particular medical issues.
 We have to rely upon your honesty about your medical condition and cannot advise you properly if we are unaware of this.
-Please call 01858 410456 and ask for our Special Services Team and we can arrange to advise you of the pre travel medical clearance that you should clarify with your doctor.
+Please contact our Special Services Team Specialservices@travjy.com and we can arrange to advise you of the pre travel medical clearance that you should clarify with your doctor.

 Any change in the identity of the carrier, flight timings, and/or aircraft type (if given) will not entitle you to cancel or change to other arrangements without paying our normal charges except where specified in these conditions.

 If the carrier with whom you have a confirmed reservation becomes subject to an operating ban as above as a result of which we/the carrier are unable to offer you a suitable alternative the provisions of clause 6 (Changes and cancellation by us) will apply.